jakebian/hypercanvas.js/README.md

 hypercanvas.js
 ==============
-Graphics engine for higher dimensions.
+> Hypercube.js is a graphics engine for arbitrary dimensions.

 Features
 --------